ngandrass/gitlab-group-backup/README.md

   - Request rate limiting is automatically applied.
 A strongly enforced rate limit can greatly impact the execution time of this script.
-  - The `Owner` role and `api` scope are required to allow creation of backups inside GitLab.
+  - The `Owner` role and `api` scope are required to trigger the creation of backups within GitLab.